galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 [Jana Naue et al. (2017)](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) used [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) (another ensemble-based regressor) as the regressor and we can conclude from this study that an ensemble-based regressor works well on this DNA methylation dataset.
 Therefore, we will use gradient boosting to build a prediction model.

 Like the random forest method, gradient boosting is an ensemble-based regressor, because it uses multiple decision tree regressors internally and makes predictions by taking the collective performances of predictions made by multiple decision trees.
 It has a good predictive power and is robust to outliers.
 It creates an ensemble of weak learners (decision trees) and iteratively minimizes error.
-One disadvantage, which comes from its basic principle of boosting, is that it cannot be parallelized.
-Hint: Please find the following tool in "Machine learning" tool section in Galaxy.
+One disadvantage, which comes from its basic principle of boosting, is that it cannot be parallelized. *Hint:* Please find the following tool in "Machine learning" tool section in Galaxy.

 > ### {% icon hands_on %} Hands-on: Train a model
 >
 > 1. **Ensemble methods for classification and regression** {% icon tool %} with the following parameters to train the regressor:
 >    - *"Select a Classification Task"*: `Train a model`
->       - *"Select an ensemble method"*: `Gradient Boosting Regressor`
+>       - *"Select an ensemble method"*: `Gradient Boosting Regressor` (*Note:* choose `Gradient Boosting Regressor` not `Gradient Boosting Classifier`)
 >          - *"Select input type"*: `tabular data`
 >             - {% icon param-file %} *"Training samples dataset"*: `train_rows`
 >             - {% icon param-check %} *"Does the dataset contain header"*: `Yes`